Lion of Judah Endowment Funds

 • If a gift is made upon your death through your estate plan, your estate may receive a charitable estate tax deduction.

-• Your named endowment fund will be managed by the Jewish Community Foundation ensuring that critical support for the Jewish community continues for the future.
+• Your named endowment fund will be managed by the Foundation ensuring that critical support for the Jewish community continues for the future.

 LOJE by the Numbers